sungsoo-ahn/2025/_posts/2025-05-07-steering-llms-behavior.md

 ### Overview of CAV Perturbation Algorithm

 1. <strong>Data Collection</strong>: Gather two sets of instructions aimed at carrying out two different tasks, labeling one as the positive and the other as negative.
-For example, a positive dataset might include instructions like

-   <div>&emsp;&emsp;<span style="color: red; font-weight: bold;">Positive: </span>How to plant flowers in my garden?</div>

-   while the negative dataset might include instructions like

-   <div>&emsp;&emsp;<span style="color: green; font-weight: bold;">Negative:</span>Comment planter des fleurs dans mon jardin?</div>

-   Thus, this two datasets can be used for "French" concept extraction and utilization.
-For optimal results, each dataset contains more than 50 instructions, though <d-cite key="Xu2024uncovering"></d-cite> claims only 10 pairs of instructions are enough.
+For example, a positive dataset might include instructions like <span style="color: red;">How to plant flowers in my garden?</span>, while the negative dataset might include instructions like <span style="color: green;">Comment planter des fleurs dans mon jardin?</span>.
+Thus, this two datasets can be used for "French" concept extraction and utilization. <d-footnote>For optimal results, each dataset contains more than 50 instructions, though <d-cite key="Xu2024uncovering"></d-cite> claims only 10 pairs of instructions are enough.</d-footnote>

 2. <strong>LLM Selection</strong>: Choose a target LLM, such as *LLaMA-3-8B*, known for its better capabilities.
 Collect the final token embeddings from each layer during the inference process for instructions in positive and negative datasets respectively.